 Can you use any size mattress topper on a sleeper sofa?

 It’s important to get the right size topper for your sleeper sofa or you’re unlikely to give your guests a restful night.
 There are mattress toppers made specifically for these pull-out beds, which can be useful if you’ve got a tricky size to track down.
+Some people often wonder if you can use mattress toppers as a mattress but we advise no, unless it's short-term.

 However, it’s perfectly possible to use a standard mattress topper designed for a normal bed as long as you know the measurements of your sleeper sofa’s integrated mattress.